 Cologne in Germany is a 2,000-year-old city traversing the Rhine River.
-This cultural hub and historic city of Germany, is set in an exclusive Gothic design, amid the remodelled old town.
+This cultural hub and historic city of Germany is set in an exclusive Gothic design, amid the remodeled old town.
 Cologne was established as the Roman Colonia, in the 1st-century AD in Ubii region.
 Although, the world has adapted to “Cologne,” the French variant of the name.

 Visit the Endless Attractions of Cologne in Germany